Holusion/eCorpus/en/_drafts/scene_merge.md

 }
 ```

-But meanwhile, Bob added a new light of type "point" to the scene, and PUT this file:
+Meanwhile, Bob added a new light of type "point" to the scene, and PUT this file:

 ```json
 {